pcraig3/fed-notes/src/articles/2024-02-22-arrivecan-and-the-contractor-conundrum.md

 - built an open-source suite of automated tests for critical functionality that ran on every release
 - hired penetration testers to try and breach our application in an near-real-world setting

 Both the UK and Canadian governments value the same _principle_: releasing secure applications.
 In the Canadian case, the process we follow is easily gamed and usually not tested in a real-world scenario prior to release.
 Given that, security problems may not be discovered until it is too late.
-If a problem is found, you could argue ‘let’s be sure to write better answers next time,’ but **doubling down on a flawed process doesn’t actually address the root cause**.
+If a problem _is_ found, you could say something like ‘let’s be sure to write better answers next time,’ but **doubling down on a flawed process doesn’t actually address the root cause**.

 In a meeting I once attended, it was asserted that ‘we need all of these security processes because [we are getting exploited all the time](https://www.priv.gc.ca/en/opc-actions-and-decisions/ar_index/202324/sr_pa_20240215_gckey/),’ to which the response was ‘if we’re getting exploited all the time, maybe our processes aren’t actually working that well and we should be open-minded about adapting them.’